[Please check the Public Service page for upcoming public service events that the club will be supporting.]

 Needless to say, Chris was impressed by the performance of the DBJ-2, and recommended that all of his fellow campers invest in one, (or build one if they had the know-how.)
 Now Chris just needs to work on that truck antenna.

 Oh yeah, just in case you were wondering, 3 1/2 hours into the search one of the teams located the Scouts and returned them to their troop located down at Woodrun Camp.
 (See below) (Contributed by Chris, KK4GXT, edited by webmaster.)

-May 16, 2017 - A new program is being initiated by the Athens Radio Club - Hams Helping Other Hams.
-Rick Waters, WA4ERS, has volunteered to coordinate the program.
-To that end, volunteers are needed to offer their expertise, labor and other resources.
+May 16, 2017 - A program by the Athens Radio Club - Hams Helping Other Hams - coordinates Rick Waters, WA4ERS, with other club members to offer their expertise, labor, and other resources.
 Go to the "Need Help?" page to register your willingness to help or to request help.